-Despite the complexity of the Group's structure which primarily arises from the integration of completeness.
-In this regard the Audit and Risk Committee has been able to satisfactorily resolve all matters arising within the terms of its Charter with both the management and the external and internal auditors.
+The interests of all shareholders remain the principal objective of the Audit, Risk and Corporate Governance Committee.
+The Company's operating results and financial reports are therefore reviewed for transparency and completeness.
+In this regard the Audit, Risk and Corporate Governance Committee has been able to satisfactorily resolve all matters arising within the terms of its Charter with both the management and the external and internal auditors.

-The interests of all shareholders remain the principal objective of the Audit and Risk Committee.

-The Company's operating results and financial reports are therefore reviewed for transparency and

-The Audit and Risk Committee has recommended the Board to appoint Mr. Sophon Permsirivallop, and/or Ms. Pimjai Manitkajohnkit, Certified Public Accountant No. 4521 and/or Ms. Sumana

-Certified Public Accountant No. 3182 and/or Ms. Rungnapa Lertsuwankul, Certified Public auditors for the fiscal year 2019 with a recommended audit fee of Baht 875,000.

-Accountant No. 3516 and/or Ms. Rosaporn Decharkom, Certified Public Accountant No. 5659

-Punpongsanon, Certified Public Accountant No. 5872 of EY Office Limited to be the Company's
+The Audit, Risk and Corporate Governance Committee has recommended the Board to appoint Ms. Rungnapa Lertsuwankul, Certified Public Accountant No. 3516 and/or Ms. Rosaporn Decharkom, Certified Public Accountant No. 5659 and/or Ms. Pimjai Manitkajohnkit, Certified Public Accountant No. 4521 and/or Ms. Sumana Punpongsanon, Certified Public Accountant No. 5872 and/or Mr. Chayapol Suppasedtanon, Certified Public Accountant No. 3972 and/or Ms. Orawan Techawatanasirikul, Certified Public Accountant No. 4807 and/or Ms. Kirdsiri Kanjanaprakasit, Certified Public Accountant No. 6014 of EY Office Limited to be the Company's auditors for the fiscal year 2020 with a recommended audit fee of Baht 900,000.
+The appointment of the auditors and the auditing fee would be subject to the approval at the Annual General Meeting of Shareholders.

+Jall
-(Mr. Vudhiphol Suriyabhivadh)

-Audit and Risk Committee Chairman
+(Mr. Vudhiphol Suriyabhivadh) Audit, Risk and Corporate Governance Committee Chairman 18 February 2020